Niners Chemnitz: History

 On 28 May 2015, Chemnitz hired Argentine Rodrigo Pastore as new head coach.
 In 2017, the nickname Niners was officially adopted as new club name.

 In the 2019–20 season, Chemnitz was highly successful until the season was declared void due to the COVID-19 pandemic.
 Based on its first place in the standings, the Niners were promoted to the Basketball Bundesliga for the first time in club history.

-The Niners will enter the qualifying rounds of the 2022–23 Basketball Champions League, making their debut in European competition.
+The Niners entered the qualifying rounds of the 2022–23 Basketball Champions League, making their debut in European competition.
+In their second European season, the Niners won the 2023–24 FIBA Europe Cup championship, their first trophy in club history.
+They became the second German team to win the competition.